-With 108 theological faculty members across 21 scholarly institutions, the GTU flourishes as a haven for interdisciplinary religious thought, study, and practice around the world.
+With over 200 theological faculty members across more than a dozen scholarly institutions, the GTU flourishes as a haven for interdisciplinary religious thought, study, and practice around the world.
 The GTU provides students with the opportunity for intensive study of many religious traditions including various forms of Buddhism, Christianity, Hinduism, Islam, Jainism, and Judaism, as well as interdisciplinary topics such as art and religion or theology and science.

-Students have the opportunity to attend classes at any of the seven other seminaries or the nine centers and affiliates in the GTU.
+Students have the opportunity to attend classes at any of the the member schools, academic centers, or affiliates at the GTU.
 They also have full access to more than 500,000 volumes in the Flora Lamson Hewlett Library, known as one of the largest theological libraries in the country.
 Additionally, SFTS students have access to the Doe Library at the University of California, Berkeley, which holds more than 11 million volumes, and ranks as the fourth largest university library in the nation.

 Common Master of Arts (M.A.) at the GTU